TernaryInc/custom-metric-prometheus/README.md

 The tool performs the following steps for each specified metric:

 1. Queries the Prometheus API for the metric's values over the past 24 hours
-2. Converts the data to CSV format, including:
+2. Converts the data to CSV format with schema information:
-   - Timestamp (Unix epoch)
+   - Timestamp (RFC3339 format, e.g., "2024-03-20T15:04:05Z")
    - All metric labels (e.g., instance, job, etc.)
    - Metric value
+3. Creates a schema mapping where:
+   - `timestamp` field is marked as TIMESTAMP
+   - `value` field is marked as MEASURE
+   - All other fields (labels) are marked as DIMENSION
-3. Base64 encodes the CSV data
+4. Base64 encodes the CSV data
-4. Checks if a custom metric with the same name exists in Ternary
+5. Checks if a custom metric with the same name exists in Ternary
-   - If it exists: Updates the existing metric with new data
+   - If it exists: Updates the existing metric with new data and schema
    - If not: Creates a new custom metric

 ## Example Data Format